The World EXPO 2015 is taking place in Milan from 1 May to 30 October 2015 with the theme "Feeding the Planet: Energy for Life".

 Following the Landshut-Munich 4th ICLE Conference the fifth one will take place in Brussels on 15-17 September 2015, with a similar structure to the Copenhagen, Verona and Madrid events.

-The General Assembly of the European Innovation Partnership on Smart Cities and Communities (EIP-SCC) is taking place in Berlin, Germany at the Metropolitan Solutions Trade Fair.
+The General Assembly of the European Innovation Partnership on Smart Cities and Communities (EIP-SCC) took place in Berlin, Germany at the Metropolitan Solutions Trade Fair.

 Up to 16,000 visitors came to the EU quarter in Brussels this 9 May to visit the European Union institutions and take part in many entertaining and informative activities at the EU's Open Doors Day.